daeclerck/FTFinal/README.md

 # Fitness Tracker

-Server provided by XAMPP

-CSS provided by w3schools

-Features:
-USERS
+### Features

+**User Page**
-New users can be added.
+  - New users can be added.
-Users can be deleted.
+  - Users can be deleted.
-Specific users can be selected.
+  - Specific users can be selected.

-FOOD
+**Food Page**
-Enter Food information
+  - Enter Food information
-Enter macro and micro nutrients
+  - Enter macro and micro nutrients
-Delete existing food
+  - Delete existing food

-FOOD INFO
+**Food Info Page**
-Provides information about a specific food
+  - Provides information about a specific food
-Chart displaying the quantity of nutrients and recommended daily intake
+  - Chart displaying the quantity of nutrients and recommended daily intake

-MEAL
+**Meal Page**
-Allows user to search individual foods and add to a particular meal Date/Time recorded per meal.
+  - Allows user to search individual foods and add to a particular meal

-MEAL HISTORY
+  - Date/Time recorded per meal.

+**Meal History Page**
-User can choose a date/time range to examine all macro/micro nutrients in a time period
+  - User can choose a date/time range to examine all macro/micro nutrients in a time period

-WEIGHT
+**Weight Page**
-User can update weight
+  - User can update weight
-Can change previous weight
+  - Can change previous weight

-WORKOUT
+**Workout Page**
-Insert New workout (Routine Name, Workout Type)
+  - Insert New workout (Routine Name, Workout Type)
-Filter Available Workout ROutines
+  - Filter Available Workout ROutines
-Log Workout (Start/End Time, Workout Intensity, Calories Burned) Workout History
+  - Log Workout (Start/End Time, Workout Intensity, Calories Burned)
+  - Workout History

+###### *Server provided by XAMPP*

+###### *CSS provided by w3schools*